 Each non-employee director who is not also an officer of NRG receives total annual compensation of \$160,000.
 As Lead Independent Director and Chair of each of our Audit Committee, Compensation Committee and Corporate Governance, Conflicts and Nominating Committee during the 2015 fiscal year, Mr. Chlebowski received an additional \$35,000.
 Mr. Ford and Ms. McClean became Chairs of the Audit Committee and the Corporate Governance, Conflicts and Nominating Committee, respectively, in December 2015.
 However, they did not receive additional compensation for their roles as Chairs in the 2015 fiscal year.
-The Compensation Committee is currently evaluating compensation for the Chairs of the Committees for the 2016 fiscal year.
+With the assistance of Pay Governance, the Compensation Committee is currently evaluating compensation for the Chairs of the Committees for the 2016 fiscal year.